 Sweet as pie.
 Easy as pie.
-Pie in the sky….this time of year makes me crave pie!
-I’m not picky either: fruit, cream or meringue –– all good.
-Making pie crust from scratch takes a certain kind of alchemy –– a high humidity day separates the prize-winning bakers from us amateurs.
-For your pie pleasure, here are a baker’s dozen places you can get a little (or a whole) pie.
+Pie in the sky….this time of year makes us crave pie!
+For your pie pleasure, here are a dozen places you can get a little (or a whole) pie.

 Mama E's BBQ & Home Cooking